PennyLeScroche/Hero-Princesses/index.md

 For Example:

-- I ride a tiny dragon of ice
+- My companion is a tiny dragon of ice
-- I ride a fierce griffon of wind
+- My companion is a fierce griffon of wind
-- I ride a strong salamander of fire
+- My companion is a strong salamander of fire
-- I ride a cunning unicorn of darkness
+- My companion is a cunning unicorn of darkness
+- My companion is a wise ghost of the woods
+- My companion is a swift raven of perception
+- My companion is a sturdy tortoise of forging
+- My companion is a spirit cat of shapeshifting

 I wield the [adjective] [item] of [thing]